 WallDamp construction is more resistant to the intrusion of external noise such as truck and train rumble, aircraft flyovers, sonic booms and neighborhood heat pumps.
 It works just as well in reverse.
 The loud sound from the stereo, home theater system or music practice room stays inside the house and out of the neighbor’s yard.
 Then, there is the sound within the house.
 The wind can blow the front door closed without jarring through the entire house.
 The sound power from the stereo or home theater, including the subwoofer thump, stays in the room and doesn’t shudder the whole house.
 Kids can play downstairs and the adults upstairs hear almost nothing.
 Probably, the best thing that WallDamp contributes to today’s living experience is the increased sense of peace and quiet at a time when, day-by-day, more noise seems to be the only option.

 WallDamp is a viscoelastic material.
 It is provided in the form of a thin sheet with adhesive applied to both sides and covered with release paper.
-The concept of a viscoelastic material can be broken down into two parts:
+With WallDamp Technical Data, the concept of a viscoelastic material can be broken down into two parts:

 A) Visco comes from the word viscosity meaning how easily a liquid pours.
 For example,water is not viscous and pours easily, but honey is a viscous liquid and pours very slowly.
 A viscous material absorbs energy when it is forced to change shape.
 It takes work to deform a viscous material.
 A lump of clay has much viscosity.
 It takes work to change its shape and then it holds that shape.

 B) Elastic means that something can be deformed and it returns to its original shape.
 A rubber ball is elastic because it returns to its original shape, even after bouncing off the floor.
 It takes work to deform an elastic material but the material is like a spring, and stores the energy.
 This is why a ball bounces back.